tonysoutha/csci3081/labs/lab10_advanced_git/README.md

 ### Merge with devel

-If you are satisfied with the results (for this lab, this means that the project builds successfully after the renaming is complete), you want to merge this branch with _devel_ (not with _master_).
+If you are satisfied with the results (for this lab, this means that the project builds successfully after the compilation errors are fixed.
+You can check by navigating to the project/build/bin directory.
+If an executable named: **transit_sim** is present, and executes without errors - you have fixed your compile errors).
+Next, you want to merge this branch with _devel_ (not with _master_).
 You can do this in 2 ways.
 If you want to take a trial run or if someone else is in control of merging branches, you can submit a _pull request_.
 This is a request to pull in your position branch into the devel branch.
 You can do this from the Github interface under Pull Requests.
 Then you can _accept_ the pull request to merge the branches. **Make sure your pull request is into the _devel_ branch - select from the pulldown menus.**

-Command line is easier and faster, although the pull request will give you more information about the impact of the merge.
+The Command line way below is easier and faster, although the pull request will give you more information about the impact of the merge.

 ```
 git checkout devel